curiousest/curiousest.github.io/_posts/2024-09-01-editing-science-fiction-with-llms.md

 ### Prompt engineering

-What's really incredible in the earlier prompt example is that I didn't have write much depth at all into the character or setup, and it gave me great results (in my opinion).
-This doesn't happen all the time, but if it didn't, I can iteratively adapt the character and setup until it's giving me what I want.
+What's really incredible in the earlier prompt example is that I didn't have write much depth at all into the character or setup, and it gave me great results.
+This doesn't happen all the time, and when it doesn't, I can iteratively adapt the character and setup until it's giving me what I want.
 That process is called *prompt engineering*, and there are patterns out there that describe to do it more effectively.
 It's an art and not a science.

 The first prompt I wrote didn't include the "bad cop" part.
 The advice wasn't as good because it felt too balanced in its criticism vs. praise, so there were conflicting signals.
 When I split it into two prompts, "bad cop" vs. "good cop", I got the results I was looking for.
 It was even better in unexpected ways.
 Depending on my mood, I can focus more on one set of feedback or the other.
 Feeling anxious or down?
 Good cop.
 Feeling ready to take on the world?
 Bad cop.
 The feedback-giver didn't have to read the current state of my mind to give me the most effective feedback - it was up to me to self-examine and self-regulate.
 That's empowering.